wysiwys/datedim_with_holidays/README.md

 # datedim_with_holidays
-Generate the date dimension for a data warehouse, with country-specific holidays added using python `holidays`.
+Generate the date dimension for a data warehouse, with a country-specific holidays flag added using python `holidays`.

 ## How to use